MiladEslaminia/Classification-with-Feedforward-Network-with-Backpropagatio/README.md

 # Classification-with-Feedforward-Network-with-Backpropagatio
-Classification with Feedforward Network with Backpropagatio
+Classification with Feedforward Network with Backpropagation algorithm